 Honda claim thanks to the eSP+ motor with Idling Stop you can get between 122 and 129mpg, which is very impressive economy figures, however the reality is it averages 90mpg on open roads with only urban use approaching the claimed figures.

 Considering it is a 'budget' scooter the fact you get proper ABS and not combined brakes like some 125s feature, not to mention Honda Selectable Torque Control (HSTC), Idling Stop, LED lights, a USB charger, LCD display and a Honda Smart Key, which is a keyless ignition system, is very impressive.

-In the UK we also get a topbox included in the price, which increases the SH125i’s already extended, and rather enormous, 28 litres of storage – although disappointingly MCN’s Arai didn’t fit under the seat despite Honda claiming a full face lid will.
+In the UK we also get a topbox included in the price, which increases the SH 125 i’s already extended, and rather enormous, 28 litres of storage – although disappointingly MCN’s Arai didn’t fit it the under seat storage despite Honda claiming a full face helmet will.